slava-lu/weather/README.md

 * In local project directory run `yarn` to load modules.
 * Run `yarn start` to start the app.
 * Scan the QR code you will see in the console with the Expo client

-P.S.
-You will see slightly different Bar chart in Android compared with IOS due to some limitation of the used library.